Skip to main content

 title: 'Show Albums',

-description: 'Show photo albums filtered by category or search term',
+description: 'Show photo albums that match an optional category or search term',

 };